nativelibs4java/Scalaxy/Beans/README.md

 }
 ```

-Works with all Java Beans and doesn't bring any runtime dependency (macro is self-erasing).
+Works with all Java beans and doesn't bring any runtime dependency.

 Only downside: code completion won't work in IDE (unless someone adds a special case for `Scalaxy/Beans` :-)).